mionova/JavaScript-Playground/small-projects/boston-city-data/README.md

 &nbsp;

 **Problem 2:**
-The goal of this exercise is to pick out the top 5 earners in Boston (total salary + overtime) and list them out in the web page as shown below:
+Pick out the top 5 earners in Boston (total salary + overtime) and list them out in the web page as shown below:
 Name
 Total Earned